Skip to contents

 lake_path

-Path to the DuckLake directory containing the catalog file
+Path to the DuckLake directory containing the data files (and catalog file for DuckDB/SQLite backends)

 backup_path